rabbittsui/EvalLeak/README.md

 estimate error, so the trade is measured, not assumed.

 hashlib for the MinHash permutations.
-A real MinHash usually draws random hash
+A real MinHash usually draws random hash coefficients.
+That would make the output depend on a seed, which breaks the byte-identical determinism the project requires.
+Instead each of the 128 "permutations" is sha256 salted with its index, so the signature is a pure function of the input.
+The rejected alternative, seeded randomness, would have needed the seed recorded in the output and would still surprise anyone diffing two runs.

+Containment as normalised substring search, separate from the near check.
+A short item inside a long document has a low whole-record Jaccard, because the long document contributes many shingles the item does not share, so the near check misses it.
+Substring search after normalisation catches it directly.
+The `min_length` guard exists because a very short item is contained in almost any document by chance, which would be noise, not contamination.